web3-authn/email-recoverer-contract/docs/global-contracts.md

 - The UI should send both actions either:
   - In a **single transaction with two actions** (use global + init), or
   - As two sequential transactions, handling errors at each step.
-- If the account already has a contract, we must decide whether:
-  - To require users to migrate manually, or
-  - To treat this as “upgrade to global” and `useGlobalContract` over the existing code.
+- For this rollout, we assume the account does **not** already have a custom contract deployed; migrating legacy deployments to the global contract is out of scope.

 ### 5.2.
 Hash Mode (Optional)